What Is A Roof Rat: South Shore IPM

 - Identify nesting sites

-- Determine the severity of the infestation
+- Assess the severity of the infestation

-2. Exclusion & Prevention
+2. Exclusion and Prevention

-To keep roof rats out, South Shore IPM recommends:
+To keep roof rats out, we recommend:

 - Sealing entry points (gaps, vents, cracks)

-- Trimming tree branches away from the roof
+- Trimming tree branches away from roofs

-3. Trapping & Removal
+3. Trapping and Removal

 - Snap traps